jjoseph12/geo_paper_scrap/README.md

   - you need tighter integration with institutional PDF repositories.
 - Be mindful of shared login nodes—set threads modestly and rely on caching to avoid repeat downloads.

-Happy harvesting!
-If you need to extend the questionnaire or hook up another downstream format, plug your logic into `derive.py` (GEO-sourced) or `export_clinical.py` (paper-derived fields).